 Seven Essential Factors for Effective Delegation.

-We already know that a sales manager must complete seven tasks and master seven professional skills.
-Your success depends on your ability to act correctly in each of these areas.
-If you feel insecure in any of these areas, it will hinder the development of other abilities and skills that you have.
+We already know that a sales manager must perform seven tasks and master seven professional skills.
+Your success depends on whether you can do the right things in each of these areas.
+If you feel insecure in any one of these areas, it will hinder the development of other abilities and skills that you have.

-One of the most important tasks of a sales manager is assigning responsibilities.
-The problem is that most managers, and I was one of them when I was young, think they know about it.
+One of the most important tasks of a sales manager is the distribution of responsibilities.
+The problem is that most managers, and I was one in my youth, think they know this.
 But in reality the situation is different.
-Since the ability to assign responsibilities is actually very important, you must be especially competent in this matter.
+Since the ability to distribute responsibilities actually plays a very important role important role, you must be especially competent in this matter.

 Sharing responsibilities gives you many options.
-First, you can realize your goals with the hands of others.
-So you will increase your capabilities, moving from direct action to management and control.
-Your area of control can be unlimited.
-An example is Lee Yacoka, who controls about 350,000 workers.
+First, you can realize your goals through the hands of others.
+This way you will increase your capabilities, moving from direct action to management and control.
+The scope of your control can be unlimited.
+An example is Lee Iacoca, who controls about 350 thousand workers.
 He succeeds because he knows how to distribute responsibilities.

-But many managers tend to take direct action.
-But your job is that you do not complete tasks, but give them to others, monitor their implementation.
-Most managers cannot do this, because they never thought how important it is, did not realize that it is the most important thing in the communication process, that it is the key to interaction.
+But many managers tend to act directly.
+But your job is not to perform tasks, but to give them to others, to ensure that they are completed.
+Most managers fail to do this because they have never thought about how important it is, have not realized that this is the most important thing in the communication process, that this is the key to interaction.
 Below are five ways to manage people that you can put into practice to improve your performance.

-1. Management with images and values.
-The best image you can have of your group of salespeople is to want them to be the best, to continually improve, to have a positive attitude.
-You need to have an image not only of the group, but of the entire company, and in this you will be helped by management with images and values.
+1. Managing through images and values.
+Best Look The desire you may have for your sales team is to want them to be the best, to continually improve, to have a positive attitude.
+You must have an image not only of the group, but of the entire company, and managing through images and values will help you with this.

-2. Managing with arguments and justifications.
+2. Management with the help of arguments and justifications.
 This is closely related to the distribution of responsibilities.
 Why?
-Rationale is the ground on which something is implemented.
-The most important thing you should do when you give salespeople tasks is to tell them why they should do it, why it is important, and what depends on it.
-Sales results will be much more effective.
+Justification is the ground on which something is realized.
+The most important thing What you should do when you give salespeople assignments is tell them why they should do it, why it's important, and what's involved in it.
+The results of sales agents will be much more effective.

-3. Parts control(UPD).
+3. Control by parts(UPD).
 You explain in detail to employees what needs to be done.
-Describe with all the details, formulate everything in writing so that you can monitor the results and determine the time for their implementation.
-You use the FRT when implementing new complex tasks and when working with new employees who need the most detailed instructions, even if it takes a lot of time.
+You describe everything in detail, formulate everything in writing so that you can monitor the results and determine the time for their implementation.
+You use UPD when implementing new complex tasks and when working with new employees who need the most detailed instructions, even if it takes a long time.

-4. Target guidance(UOC).
-You use this technique when dealing with highly qualified people who know exactly how to complete a task.
-You throw the ball to them and you know that they will catch it and play.
-If you misapply the UOC due to inaccurate wording, or entrust the task to someone less competent, you will be defeated.
-But this is not the fault of the method, but of the one who misused it.
+4. Control by specifying a goal(UOC).
+This is a technique you use when you are dealing with highly skilled professionals who know exactly how to complete a task.
+You throw the ball to them and you know they're going to catch it and make a play.
+If you misapply the EOC due to imprecise wording or delegate the task to someone less competent, you will fail.
+But this is not the fault of the method, but of the one who used it incorrectly.

 UPI.
 They will come to you with a report only when something does not go according to plan.